Annual Hard Drive Reliability Report: 8TB, HGST Disks Top Chart Racking Up 45 Years Without Failure

 What its really saying is that early failures are at a very low rate; they've measured lots of disks for a few years and can show that these disks don't typically fail in the first few years of use.
 Totally different from saying that one of these disks can last 45 years of continuous use.
 To represent it as that seems like something doomed to litigation.

+Based on my own experience as a long term sysadmin, the quality and longevity of drives go u

-Real article (Score:4, Informative)
+Real article (Score:5, Informative)

 Arstechnica just borderline copy&pasting from the source.
 See the actual article at: https://www.backblaze.com/blog... [backblaze.com]